wagtail/Willow/docs/guide/operations.rst

 It takes the background color as a three element tuple of integers between 0 - 255 (representing the red, green and blue channels respectively).

+It returns a new :class:`~Image` object containing the background color and the alpha channel removed.
+The original image is not modified.

 .. code-block:: python

     # Sets background color to white
     i = i.set_background_color_rgb((255, 255, 255))

-    # This operation will remove the alpha channel from the image
     isinstance(i, Image)
     i.has_alpha() == False